How to Fix D Drive Is Not Accessible on Windows 11/10 in 5 Ways?

 Secure Download

-• After opening the software, go to the location where your data was lost.
-Click on "Start" button. launch 4ddig windows data recovery
+• After opening the software, head to he "Hard Drive" tab and find the location where your data was lost, such as the D drive. launch 4ddig and enter interface

-• Start the scanning process, which may take some time depending on the size of your hard drive.
-Wait for the scan to complete. wait for the scan to complete
+• 4DDiG will start the scanning process automatically, which may take some time depending on the size of your hard drive.
+Wait for the scan to complete. click type to see all files 4ddig

 • Once finished, you can filter and find the files you want to recover.
-Select them and click the “Recover” button to save them to your computer.
-Make sure to save the recovered files to a different drive to avoid overwriting data. click to recover lost data
+Select them to have a quick preview, then click the "Recover" button. preview and recover the files

 If you're still unclear on the process, please refer to the quick video tutorial.